CarlKCarlK/range-set-blaze/README.md

 * `std` — Enables `std`-specific conveniences and trait implementations.
 The crate's core functionality remains available with `no_std` and `alloc`; see [the `no_std` usage above](#no_std-wasm-and-embedded).
 * `cursor_nightly_experimental` — Uses Rust's (nightly-only) B-tree cursor API to speed up `insert`/`ranges_insert` on both `RangeSetBlaze` (roughly [1.8x–2.2x, geometric mean ~2.0x](https://github.com/CarlKCarlK/range-set-blaze/blob/main/docs/bench.md#benchmark-2b-ingest_clumps_cursor-experimental-b-tree-cursor-insertion-vs-the-baseline-algorithm)) and `RangeMapBlaze` (roughly [1.5x–2.1x, geometric mean ~1.7x](https://github.com/CarlKCarlK/range-set-blaze/blob/main/docs/bench_map.md#benchmark-3b-map_ingest_clumps_cursor-experimental-b-tree-cursor-insertion-vs-the-baseline-algorithm)).
 Same public API.
 * `from_slice` — Enables the nightly-only [`RangeSetBlaze::from_slice`][from-slice] constructor, which can speed up construction from array-like collections using SIMD where available.
+* `gpu` — Enables the stable, portable [`RangeSetBlaze::from_slice_gpu`][from-slice-gpu] constructor.
+Large supported 32-bit and 64-bit inputs use `wgpu`; small inputs and unavailable or resource-constrained adapters fall back to the CPU.
+Existing constructors remain CPU-only.
 * `float_nightly_experimental` — Enables the nightly-only `f16` and `f128` floating-point wrappers; see the [floating-point module documentation][floating-point documentation].
 This requires a nightly Rust compiler.
 * `test_util` — Test/benchmark helpers used internally by the crate; not needed by downstream users.